DISHDevEx/eks-ml-pipeline/README.md

 The notebook should be in the ```'/root/eks-ml-pipeline'``` path.
 Follow the below steps to configure the basic setup to launch EMR Serverless apllications from Sagemaker Notebook:

 1. Check the path
 ```console
 pwd
 ```
-2. If not already installed, install msspackages by using the .whl file
+2. If not already installed, install msspackages by using the .whl file (this assumes that the whl file already exists in the below location)
 ```console
 !pip install /root/msspackages/dist/msspackages-0.0.7-py3-none-any.whl
 ```